Hrishichaudhary/search-platform/README.md

-Search Platform :
+🚀 Search Platform

+📝 Project Overview

 A semantic search engine for patents and academic papers, featuring sub-topic clustering and trend visualization.
 Designed for researchers and engineers to efficiently explore prior art and discover relevant solutions.

-Project Overview :

 This platform enables users to:

-Search patents and papers using natural language queries.
+🔍 Search patents and papers using natural language queries.

-Filter by document type, publication date, and field of research.
+🏷️ Filter by document type, publication date, and field of research.

-Cluster results into sub-topics using vector embeddings.
+🧠 Cluster results into sub-topics using vector embeddings.

-Visualize trends in research and innovation via an interactive heatmap.
+📈 Visualize trends in research and innovation via an interactive heatmap.

-Stack:
+Stack
 Backend: FastAPI, Milvus (vector database), Sentence Transformers (all-MiniLM-L6-v2)

-Frontend: Vue.js (Vite), Tailwind CSS
+Frontend: Nuxt.js (Vue 3), Tailwind CSS, Chart.js

-Project Structure
+📁 Project Structure
-text

 search-platform/
 ├── backend/
 │   ├── app/